bigchaindb/BEPs/14/README.md

     1. move the index to the next node `i = (i + 1) mod len(N)`
     1. return error

 Please note that the code provided does **not** retry to submit again a failed request.
-To resubmit a request, the previous code should be tried multiple times, but the whole process MUST be stopped and return an error if more than `2/3` of the nodes are unreachable.
+To resubmit a request, the previous code should be tried multiple times, but the whole process MUST be stopped and return an error if all nodes are unreacheable.

 ## Rationale
 There are many optimizations that can be done, for example the round-robin strategy can be improved by prioritizing nodes with low latency, or `DELAY` can be incremental and capped to a max value (first time `DELAY` is 1s, then 2s, 4s, 8s, for a maximum of 128s).